gobuffalo/docs/templates/en/docs/db/relations.md

 err := tx.Eager().Create(&user)
 ```

 1. It will notice `Books` is a `has_many` association and it will realize that to actually store every book it will need to get the `User ID` first.
-So, it proceeds to store/create first the `User` data so it can retrieve an **ID** and then use that ID to fill `UserID` field in every `Book` in `Books`.
+So, it proceeds to first store/create the `User` data so it can retrieve an **ID** and then use that ID to fill the `UserID` field in every `Book` in `Books`.
 Later it stores all books in the database.

-2. `FavoriteSong` is a `has_one` association and it uses same logic described in `has_many` association.
-Since `User` data was previously saved before creating all books, it already knows that `User` got an `ID` so it fills its `UserID` field with that value and `FavoriteSong` is then stored in the database.
+2. `FavoriteSong` is a `has_one` association and it uses same logic described in the `has_many` association.
+Since `User` data was previously saved before creating all books, it already knows that `User` has got an `ID` so it fills its `UserID` field with that value and `FavoriteSong` is then stored in the database.

-3. `Houses` in this example is a `many_to_many` relationship and it will have to deal with two tables in this case: `users` and `addresses`.
-It will need to store all addresses first in `addresses` table before saving them in the many to many(join) table.
-Because `User` was already stored, it already have an `ID`. * This is a special case to deal with, since this behavior is different from all other associations, it is solved by implementing the `AssociationCreatableStatement` interface, all other associations by default implement the `AssociationCreatable` interface.
+3. `Houses` in this example is a `many_to_many` relationship and it will have to deal with two tables, in this case: `users` and `addresses`.
+It will need to store all addresses first in the `addresses` table before saving them in the many to many(join) table.
+Because `User` was already stored, it already has an `ID`. * This is a special case to deal with, since this behavior is different from all other associations, it is solved by implementing the `AssociationCreatableStatement` interface, all other associations by default implement the `AssociationCreatable` interface.

-For a `belongs_to` association like shown in the example below, it will need first to create `User` to retrieve **ID** value and then fill its `UserID` field before be saved in database.
+For a `belongs_to` association like shown in the example below, it will need to first create the `User` to retrieve its **ID** value and then fill its `UserID` field before being saved in the database.

 ```go
 book := Book{